Wiener Bankverein: Affiliates in Czechoslovakia, Poland and Yugoslavia

+Both banks' assets were confiscated by the newly established Communist authorities in October 1944, and they were subsequently liquidated.

 Buildings

 Vienna head office

 From its foundation in 1869, the Wiener Bankverein's head office was at Herrengasse 6-8, later extended to what was then Herrengasse 10, in the former Palais Liechtenstein (Herrengasse)|Palais Liechtenstein.
 In 1912, the WBV moved to a new head office it had built at the corner of Schottenring and Schottengasse, on a design by architects Ernst Gotthilf and Alexander Neumann; the Palais Liechtenstein was promptly demolished, and replaced in the 1930s by the high-rise building branded Hochhaus Herrengasse.

 The WBV building on Schottengasse later became the headquarters of the merged Creditanstalt-Bankverein from 1934, then of Bank Austria from 1997, and of Bank Austria-Creditanstalt from 2002 to 2017.
 The building was then renovated and converted into a commercial compound branded Haus am Schottentor, including an Interspar hypermarket, and inaugurated in 2021.

 Other locations

 The Wiener Bankverein also erected a branch office building in the Galata neighborhood of Constantinople, on a highly visible location at the northern entrance of the Golden Horn, designed by Gotthilf and Neumann and completed in 1912.
 In 1921, the property was acquired by the newly created Banque Française des Pays d'Orient.
 In the 1930s, it was used by the Turkish tobacco concern that had succeeded the Ottoman Tobacco Company in 1925, and in 1944 became a branch of Ziraat Bank.

 The WBV branch office in Prague was designed by Neumann and Josef Zasche and completed in 1908, with expressionist sculptures by Franz Metzner.
 Around that time, the WBV had branches in Agram (later Zagreb), Aussig an der Elbe (Ústí nad Labem), Bielitz-Biala (Bielsko-Biała), Brünn (Brno), Czernowitz (Chernivtsi), Graz, Karlsbad (Karlovy Vary), Klagenfurt, Krakau (Kraków), Lemberg (Lviv), Pilsen (Plzeň), and Teplitz (Teplice) in addition to Vienna, Prague and Constantinople.

 A new branch building in Zagreb was designed by Gotthilf and Neumann and completed in 1923; it was renovated in the 2010s and converted into Amadria Park Hotel.